Hullow/42/Philosophers/philo/philo-to-fix.md

 - check_died in checker_routine: mark_dead
 - Is this allowed ?
 	- define const char *messages

-## Next eval:
-3 is a good example
-5 too

 # Maybe change/fix
 - dying too early with large numbers, like ./philo 200 800 200 200
 - Mutex protection to prevent philo dying and eating at same time ?
 - timestamps
+- remove memset, and unsigned char

+## Next eval:
+3 is a good example
+5 too